2022 Comprehensive Stroke Care Symposium: A live virtual event

 At the conclusion of this program, participants should be able to:

-- Outline the latest surgical and endovascular stroke treatments available for stroke patients
+- Outline the latest surgical and endovascular treatments available for stroke and other cerebrovascular diseases

 - Identify the complexities of medical management of neurologically critical patients

 - Discuss the recent updates in thrombolysis treatment for acute ischemic stroke

 - Describe the newest clinical practice guidelines for patients with intracerebral hemorrhage